Why Real User Monitoring Matters

 You work ten sprints on an apparently much-needed feature, resulting in only two customers ever using it.

-With Real User Monitoring, you can keep one step ahead of users to see if there is a demand for a feature that will greatly improve user engagement or attract new users.
+With Real User Monitoring, you can stay one step ahead of user behavior to see if there is a demand for a feature that will greatly improve user engagement or attract new users.

 An example might be your company forum.

-People are notorious for being serial forum lurkers.
-Have you heard of the 1% rule that states that only 1% of an internet community actual engages actively?
-The other 99% may be silent, but they are the majority of your users.
+Most users are chronic forum lurkers.
+Have you heard of the >1% rule that states that only 1% of an internet community actually engages actively?
+The other 99% form the silent majority of your users.

 Using this example, you can see how Real User Monitoring can change how you and your team works.
 You use Real User Monitoring data to inform future features.